Cinderella lives

 “She knew we were playing today,” Hughes said realizing the irony, “but it all happened and it happened because these guys believe in themselves.
 We had a little bit of a disappointing regular season, but we thought we had the talent to make a run.

 “Just from jump in the playoffs we liked what we saw right away and once we won that first game against Haddon Twp., who was a great ball club, we kind of just said to ourselves why not us.
 We just believed.
-That’s really it.”
+That’s really it.
+It’s funny how far that can take you.”

 The Warriors have mowed down top seeds like the power points didn’t matter.
 They beat the 3, 6, 2 and 1 seeds (with a combined record of 81-29 at the time of their game) along the way.
-Thrive and PPB are seeded 1-2, respectively, in the Central Jersey bracket.
+Thrive was the No. 1 seed in Central Jersey.

 Salem (22-6) was playing in the sectional final for the first time since 2022 – coach Anthony Farmer’s first season with the team – and looking to win its first sectional title since 2008.

-The Warriors had a chance to take all the momentum midway through the third quarter when a six-point lead could’ve gone to nine after an intentional foul, but they turned over the ensuring possession, the Rams stormed back to tie it by quarter’s end and the slugging continued.
+The Warriors had a chance to take all the momentum midway through the third quarter when a six-point lead could’ve gone to nine after Arnold made both ends of an intentional foul, but they turned over the ensuing possession and never got a shot.
+The Rams stormed back to tie it by quarter’s end and the slugging continued in front of a sold-out crowd.

-The Rams had a chance to win or tie at the end of both regulation and overtime.
-Neziah Spence drove a congested lane at the end of regulation and his shot hit the rim.
-In overtime, Xavier McGriff missed a 3-pointer with time running out and Fatah Paige was fouled grabbing the rebound with 0.8 seconds remaining.
+The Rams had a chance to win it at the end of regulation and win it or tie at the end of overtime.
+Neziah Spence got through traffic and put up a runner in the closing seconds of the fourth quarter but his shot hit the rim.
+In overtime, after Arnold’s go-ahead free throws, Xavier McGriff took a 3-pointer from in front of Salem’s bench with four seconds left that went long and Fatah Paige was fouled trying to put back the rebound with 0.8 seconds remaining.

-Paige needed to make both free throws to force a second OT.
-He missed the first shot and the Rams were called for a lane violation anticipating a rebound on the second effectively ending the game.
+Paige needed to make both free throws to extend the game.
+He missed the first shot and the Rams were called for a lane violation anticipating a rebound on the second miss effectively ending the game.

 “There was a lot of pressure, it just felt like there was a lot of pressure, and I let it get to me,” Paige said.
 “There’s just a lot of emotion right now.
 It’s going to take me a little while to move past this, but I’ll get past it.”